What is Pre-K?

 - Fundamental skills like eye contact, self-confidence, work efficiency, attention span, and control of temper are developed during the earliest stages of childhood are enriched in Pre-K

-- Latino children and other dual language learners greatly benefitted from NC Pre-K, making gains in the program at a greater rate than other students.
+- Latino children and other dual language learners greatly benefited from NC Pre-K, making gains in the program at a greater rate than other students.

 Pre-K decreases delinquency